aws-samples/amazon-managed-service-for-apache-flink-examples/java/GettingStarted/README.md

-## Getting Started Flink Java project
+## Getting Started Flink Java project - DataStream API

 Skeleton project for a basic Flink Java application to run on Amazon MSF.